MerlinHeidemanns/Website/index.md

 **Absentee Ballot Rejection Rates**

 * [This](https://github.com/MerlinHeidemanns/absentee_ballot_rejection_rates) work grapples with the potential consequences of absentee ballot rejections for election outcomes and how these vary across socio-demographic and socio-economic group.
 I develop a multistage ecological inference model to estimate rates of absentee ballot requests, submissions, and rejections for different racial groups in the US.
 I also use MRP and voter files to estimate how higher rates of absentee voting could shift election outcomes.
+  * This research was published by The Economist ([1](https://www.economist.com/graphic-detail/2020/10/24/postal-voting-could-put-americas-democrats-at-a-disadvantage), [2](https://www.economist.com/graphic-detail/2020/09/24/in-america-your-absentee-ballot-is-more-likely-to-be-counted-if-youre-white))

 ### Other